briansu2004/MyGo/README.md

 - Designed and built the CI/CD pipelines with Cloud Source Repository, Cloud Build and GCP Container Registry with Docker and YAML; set up the triggers for the test pipelines and prod pipeline; configured multiple test pipelines can run concurrently.
 - Handed over high quality detailed runbook documentation. -->

+### My Go Project #1

-### 1: Led the design and implementation of Cloud Functions and CI/CD data pipelines in Google Cloud for a large multinational company
+Led the design and implementation of Cloud Functions and CI/CD data pipelines in Google Cloud for a large multinational company

 - Developed and programmed two robust cloud functions in Golang to automate critical processes: Configured one cloud function to monitor incoming Pub/Sub messages and seamlessly integrate them into BigQuery for real-time data analysis; Engineered another cloud function to efficiently archive data from BigQuery to a Google Cloud Storage (GCS) bucket in Avro format using Cloud Schedule, ensuring data integrity and accessibility.
 - Implemented comprehensive unit tests with gomock and integration tests with testify to ensure the reliability and robustness of Golang codebase.